List of Chicago P.D. characters: Jay Halstead

-Detective Jay Halstead first appears on Chicago Fire as an undercover cop assigned to shadow and take down a local mobster who is harassing Gabriela Dawson, one of the owners of Molly's bar.
+Detective Jason "Jay" Halstead first appears on Chicago Fire as an undercover cop assigned to shadow and take down a local mobster who is harassing Gabriela Dawson, one of the owners of Molly's bar.
 He requests a transfer to the Intelligence Unit after the assignment ends with him getting shot but successfully arresting the mobster.
 Chicago P.D. begins a month following his transfer.
 Aside from the undercover assignment that served as a premise for his transfer to Intelligence, little is known about his early CPD career, except that he was already friends with Antonio Dawson prior to the transfer and that he joined after serving in the military.

 Halstead is the younger brother of Will Halstead, an attending at the (fictional) Chicago Medical Center and a main character in Chicago Med.
 Their mother died of cancer and they had a very difficult relationship with their father Pat, who initially disapproved of his sons not following the expected practice to immediately find work locally after high school; instead, both his sons left Chicago to find their own career paths, Will for medical school and Jay for the military.
 Will moved to New York City for medical school and was overseas doing humanitarian work in Sudan but hit a rough patch when his relationship with a girl did not work out.
 Their mother's death is a sore point as Jay still harbors some lingering resentment over the fact that Will was not around during that time and "out partying" (presumably to get over his ex-girlfriend).
 Otherwise, the brothers share a close relationship and look out for one another.
 The Halsteads are from a working class Irish Catholic background, based on the fact that both brothers attended Catholic school and Will's statements about being an altar boy and growing up in Canaryville, a historically Irish neighborhood in the South Side of Chicago.
 Jay mentions to his partner Erin Lindsay that their grandfather has a cabin in rural northern Wisconsin.
 He briefly references being ostracized by his more affluent counterparts at a private school and it is very likely that he went to De La Salle Institute with Will, who was also bullied at school (although for his academic prowess).